to Early Music event listings nationwide, related websites and

 Suffolk Villages Festival

 This annual festival is under the direction of Peter Holman.
-As the 2020 Summer Festival has had to be postponed to 2021, Peter has prepared an online concert, which you can access at:
+Peter has prepared an online concert, which you can access at:

-Peter introduces the concert and the recordings made by four of the SVF’s performers:
+Peter introduces the concert and the recordings made by some of the SVF’s performers.

 are 2 fascinating links to music